Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 WebGPU is a modern graphics API for the web, in development by the major browser vendors.
-When compared to WebGL, WebGPU provides more direct control over the GPU to allow programs to leverage the hardware more efficiently, similar to Vulkan and DirectX 12.
+When compared to WebGL, WebGPU provides more direct control over the GPU to allow applications to leverage the hardware more efficiently, similar to Vulkan and DirectX 12.
 WebGPU also exposes additional GPU capabilities not available in WebGL, such as compute shaders and storage buffers, enabling powerful GPU compute applications to run on the web.
+As with the switch from OpenGL to Vulkan, WebGPU exposes more complexity to the user than WebGL, though the API strikes a good balance between complexity and usability, and overall is quite nice to work with.
 In this series, we'll learn the key aspects of WebGPU from the ground up, with the goal of going from zero to a basic glTF model renderer.
 This post marks our initial step on this journey, where we'll setup